sitewards/jiralerts/README.md

 A typical usage could be a single 'ALERTS' projects where the `<team>`in the URL refers to the affected system or the team that should handle the issue.

+## Configuration

+Jiralerts will look for configuration for certain parametes.
+Take a look at `jiralerts.ini` for a heavily documented example configuration.

 ## Thanks

 - fabxc is the primary author of all of this work.
 It has been forked for Sitewards use.